Monthly Archives: February 2021

 Here was another instance where I had to find my way on my own, finally getting to the testing site all flustered and sweaty.
 This time it was to Rincon High School.
 I took the bus there, barely making it in time for the exam.
 I usually did well on Spanish tests, but this time, ugh, I felt like I had bombed.

 Joan Baez started her career in 1959, the year I was born, but she was rarely on the radio.
 Her only hit was “The Night They Drove Old Dixie Down”, which I didn’t particularly like.
 I started listening to her my freshman year.
 The first records of hers, aside from the aforementioned one, that I heard were “In Concert: Part II”(1963) and “David’s Album”(1969).
 I borrowed them from the public library downtown.
 My mother bought me the album “Diamonds and Rust” in 1975, and I wrote an article about Ms. Baez for the student newspaper around the same time.
-This was the year she was part of Bob Dylan’s “Rolling Thunder Revue” tour.
-They both appeared together on the cover of Rolling Stone too.
+This was the year she was part of Bob Dylan’s “Rolling Thunder Revue” tour, which began in October, 1975 and lasted until May of the following year.

-This album was a huge breakthrough for Joan Baez.
+This album was a huge commercial breakthrough for Joan Baez.
 It included her signature song, “Diamonds and Rust”.
-It came out in April, 1975.
+It was released on April 1, 1975.

 I attended this event with my teacher Ron Cruz and buddy Richard.
 Tijerina, was considered one of the four major leaders of the Chicano Movement back in the day.
 He was a controversial figure, but a very, passionate, dynamic speaker, and I’m glad I had the opportunity to hear him speak in person.